gjwgit/wajig/docs/README.md

-# Debian/Ubuntu System Administration using Wajig
+# Wajig: Ubuntu System Administration

 Wajig is a simplified, all-in-one-place, system support tool for Debian and Ubuntu.
 Wajig commands are entered as the first